abhishekms1047/COVID-19-Analysis/Data-Preparation-and-Visualization/README.md

 ### US state information dataset
-We have collected information from various sources and aggregate those information at a state level to generate this dataset.
+First, we have collected information from various sources and aggregate those information at a state level to generate this dataset.

+Then our team identified each time spot for the change of social distancing status in a state and split the whole time period based on these time spots.
+In this way, we can better see the impact of social distancing status on the spread of COVID-19 virus.

 Here is an overview of our US state information dataset:

 ## Data Visualization
-Here is the codes for the visualizations we made using Python
+Here is the codes for the visualizations we made using Python.